-Lux like Studium is the Rosa-Luxemburg-Stiftung’s new scholar ship programme that supports and accompanies schoolchildren without an academic background in their efforts to gain admission to and complete a degree course.
-Schoolchildren without an academic background are less likely to begin a degree course and are thus under-represented in universities.
-The provision of funding from the first semester onwards is intended to facilitate access to institutions of higher education.
+Lux like Studium is the Rosa-Luxemburg-Stiftung’s new scholarship programme which supports and accompanies school students from non-academic backgrounds in gaining admission to and completing a university degree.
+Students without academic backgrounds are significantly less likely to apply to university, and are thus under-represented on German campuses.
+In response, Lux like Studium provides financial support from the first semester onwards as a way to facilitate access to institutions of higher education.

-Funding is available to students from all disciplines and all state-approved institutes of higher education who meet the requirements sets out in §8 of the German Federal Law on Education and Training (Bundesausbildungsförderungsgesetz, BAföG) (students holding a German passport, and students with a history of migration who have prospects for permanent residence in Germany).
-Limited funding is also available for students from other EU states.
-The duration of the grant and the amount of funding are based on BAföG regulations.
-Funding is possible from the second semester.
+Funding is available to BA and MA students from all disciplines and all state-approved institutions of higher education who meet the requirements sets out in §8 of the German Federal Law on Education and Training (Bundesausbildungsförderungsgesetz, BAföG), namely students holding a German passport and immigrants with prospects of residing in Germany permanently.
+Limited funding is also available for students from other EU member states.
+The duration of the grant and the amount of funding provided are based on BAföG regulations.
+Scholarships can be awarded beginning from the second semester of studies.

 The Scholarship Department awards grants to domestic and foreign PhD students from all disciplines (except medicine, dentistry and veterinary medicine).
-As a rule, funding lasts for two years; this may be extended twice for a period of six months in justified cases.
+As a rule, funding lasts for two years; this may be extended for a period of six months no more than two times in justified cases.

-- For undergraduates: Matriculation at a state or staterecognized institution of higher education in Germany.
-Completion of a BA or undergraduate course.
+- Undergraduates must be matriculated at a state or state-recognized institution of higher education in Germany, working towards the completion of a BA or MA.

-- For PhD students: Supervision by a university lecturer in Germany.
+PhD students must be supervised by a university lecturer in Germany.

 Scholarships for undergraduate students and doctoral students from Egypt, Libya, Lebanon, Tunisia, Yemen, Jordan, Morocco and Iraq

-- undergraduate students doing their MA, Diploma or State Examination in Germany
+- undergraduate students pursuing their MA, Diploma or State Examination in Germany

-- doctoral students doing their PhD or doctoral research in Germany
+- doctoral students pursuing PhD or doctoral research in Germany

-The Rosa-Luxemburg-Stiftung's Scholarship Department offers their scholarship recipients a wide range of support, consisting of political education events and summer schools, workshops at home and abroad, symposia and educational trips.
-It also organizes practical training, such as on rhetoric, conflict management and other key skills; time management and self-management; the strengthening of scientific qualifications; text and writing workshops; and specific seminars on methodology.
-Particular importance is given to the self-organization of scholarship recipients and to their working groups.
-The work of the Scholarship Department is assisted by about 130 tutors together with the staff and network of the Rosa-Luxemburg-Stiftung.
+The Rosa-Luxemburg-Stiftung's Scholarship Department offers scholarship holders a wide range of support, consisting of political education events and summer schools, workshops conducted both domestically as well as abroad, symposia and educational trips.
+It also organizes practical training in fields such as rhetoric, conflict management and other key skills, time management and self-management, bolstering academic qualifications, text and writing workshops, and specific seminars on methodology.
+Particular importance is given to scholarship holders’ self-organization and their working groups.
+The work of the Scholarship Department is assisted by roughly 130 academic liaisons together with the staff and networks of the Rosa-Luxemburg-Stiftung.